MicrosoftLearning/mslearn-azure-ai-developer/instructions/azure-container-services/03-deploy-to-container-apps.md

     Container app created.
 Access your app at <url>
     ```

-To verify the deployment select the URL returned by the **az containerapp create** command to verify the container app is running.
+To verify the deployment, select the URL returned by the **az containerapp create** command to verify the container app is running.

 ## Clean up resources